rusi-ns/rusi-ns-web/wp-content/plugins/wd-facebook-feed/readme.txt

 *   Social sharing for feed to Google Plus, Twitter and Facebook

 == Changelog ==

+= 1.0.14 =
+* Fixed: Bug on reactions
+* Fixed: Bug on multiple Feeds
+* Fixed: Bug on widget dimension

 = 1.0.13 =
 * Changed: Featured plugins